Behr syndrome: Pathology

 Autopsy on one of the sister with Behr Syndrome revealed central atrophy of the optic nerves and total disarray of the normal laminar pattern of the lateral geniculate nucleus, dropout of neurons, and gliosis.
 There were numerous axonal spheroids in the neuropil.
 Similar spheroids with cell loss and gliosis were also observed in other thalamic nuclei and, rarely, in the pallida.

 Diagnosis

-Diagnosis is suspected clinically and family history, neuroimaging and genetic study helps to confirm Behr Syndrome.

 Neuroimaging

 Diffuse, symmetric white matter abnormalities were demonstrated by magnetic resonance imaging (MRI) suggesting that Behr syndrome may represent a disorder of white matter associated with an unknown biochemical abnormality.